amper5and/node-google-voice/readme.md

 * `type` (String) is either 'sms' or 'call'
 * `date` (Array or Date) is the time of the event.
 Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR (24-hr format),MINUTE] or with a Date object.
 * `...` represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
-* `eventCallback` (Function) is of the form `function(body,response), where` body and response are the same Objects as described earlier in the INTRO.
+* `eventCallback` (Function) is of the form `function(body,response), where `body` and `response` are the same Objects as described earlier in the Preliminaries section.
 This callback is called AT THE TIME OF THE EVENT.
 * `scheduleCallback` (Function) is of the form `function(schedulingID, scheduledEvent)`.
 This callback is called after the event has been successfully SCHEDULED.
 The parameters are:
     * `schedulingID` (String) is the ISO string representation of the date of the event.
     * `sheduledEvent` (Object) is the event object from `voiceClient.schedule` corresponding to the scheduled event.